rhjddjdbc/vaultx/README.md

 - `.lockout_state` is signed with an HMAC to detect file manipulation.
 - If the signature is invalid or the file is missing, a one-time tamper lock is applied (duration: `TAMPER_LOCKOUT_DURATION`).
 - Lockout files are set to `chmod 600`.

-> This mechanism ensures that vault access is protected even if an attacker tries to reset the state manually.

 ---